Andrettin/Wyrmsun/readme.txt

 - Fixed issue with AI worker code (thanks to Szunti).
 - The mouse scroll arrow no longer appears if the edge of the map has been reached.
 - The default action when right clicking on fauna with units is now to attack.
-- Added an option to display a player color rectangle below units.
+- Added an option to display a player color rectangle below units and buildings.
+- Fixed issue which caused the Germanic cursor to appear in the Dwarven tech tree screen if the Germanic tech tree screen had been selected previously.

 * Quests
 - Added A Rocky Home quest (dwarf).